ippolyte/ocean-das-training/README.md

 >[!IMPORTANT]
 >**Data Download Required:** To run the analysis in this repository, you must download the 29MB dataset.
 >1.
 Download the file from our [Latest Release](https://github.com/ippolyte/ocean-das-training/releases/latest).
 >2.
-Save it inside a folder named `data/` in the root of this project.
+Your DAS file is inside a folder named `data/`.
+Save it in the root of this project.
 >3.
 The notebook you need for this training session is [SUBMERSE HCMR](https://github.com/ippolyte/ocean-das-training/blob/main/SUBMERSE_HCMR.ipynb)

 ## 📌 Objectives